stjet/ming-wm/docs/window-likes/terminal.md

 ### Sudo

 To get sudo to read from stdin, the `-S` option will need to be used (eg, `sudo -S ls`).
-Also, the password prompt will not show since the terminal is line-buffered.
-Just switch to STDIN mode, type in the password and hit enter.
+Then switch to STDIN mode, type in the password and hit enter.

 ## Copy / Paste